 - Conformance to generally accepted standards of experimental design.
 All scientific research referred to, reported or used in support or justification of a patient care recommendation must conform to generally accepted standards of experimental design, data collection and analysis.

 - Repetition of Content.
 Multiple submissions of the same or nearly the same abstract is grounds for rejection.

 Number of Abstracts per Author

 A 100-word synopsis of each abstract must be submitted.
 It should include a brief summary of the problem, methods, results, and conclusions.
 The synopsis must include text only, without equations or images and be without references or citations to items described in the full abstract.
-To conserve space and provide authors greater opportunity to clarify their projects, the synopsis should NOT appear in the actual abstract.

 Failure to Present

 Submission of an abstract is considered a commitment to present the abstract if it is accepted.
 Failure to present an abstract may jeopardize future submissions by the same author or institution.